Am I Eligible for a Rhode Island Conditional Hardship License?

 We all know that when you get a DUI, there is a lot going through your mind.
 For most people, the biggest concern is how with your newly lost license you are going to get to work.
-Fortunately, if you act quickly enough, you can apply for a Hardship License RI.
-A Hardship License RI is only available if you refused the breathalyzer for the first time or if this is your first or second offense DUI.
+Fortunately, if you act quickly enough, you can apply for a Rhode Island Hardship License.
+A Hardship License is only available if you refused the breathalyzer for the first time or if this is your first or second offense DUI.
 It is important to know that Hardship Licenses are only to be used to drive back and forth to work.
-If you decide to apply for a hardship license ri, you must have an ignition interlock device installed on your car.
-It is important to note that you are not guaranteed a hardship license if you apply a judge or magistrate must grant it.
+If you decide to apply for a hardship license, you must have an ignition interlock device installed on your car.
+It is important to note that you are not guaranteed a hardship license if you apply.
+A judge or magistrate must grant it.

-When you decide you want to apply for the Hardship License RI, you must show information and must testify to your employment.
-If you cannot provide these documents, you should contact your Rhode Island DUI attorney to see if they can assist you.
+When you decide you want to apply for the Conditional Hardship License, you must show information and must testify to your employment.
 You must also provide the following information.

 - Employers Name